How to help earthquake survivors in Turkey and Syria. Chevron right

 After other law enforcement officials expressed similar interests, Keyes founded the group to further investigate claims of the paranormal such as hauntings.

-The Pennsylvania Paranormal Association team members use multiple pieces of equipment to take measurements at the locations they work in.
+The Pennsylvania Paranormal Association team members use multiple pieces of equipment to take measurements at the locations where they work.

 This includes measuring temperature and the use of thermal imaging cameras to conduct their investigations.